A$AP Rocky Detained at LAX in Connection to November 2021 Shooting

-Rakim Mayers, better known as A$AP Rocky, was detained on Wednesday at Los Angeles International Airport in connection to a November 2021 shooting.
+Rakim Mayers, better known as rapper A$AP Rocky, was detained on Wednesday at Los Angeles International Airport in connection to a November 2021 shooting, the NBC4 I-Team has learned.

 Mayers was arriving on a private plane from Barbados, where he had been on vacation with his girlfriend, singer Rihanna.